 - Fast-paced technology development

 How does one design a real estate app?
 Well, the answer depends on what kind of app we’re talking about.
 It should be noted, however, that many apps are trying to wear multiple hats.
-As such, they fit into multiple categories at once, albeit such apps tend to have a primary category they belong to.
+As such, they fit into various categories at once, albeit such apps tend to have a primary category they belong to.

 Types of real estate platforms